I Couldn't Lose Weight After 40 Despite Doing Everything Right. Here's What Was Actually Broken.

 How I lost 19 pounds in 12 weeks without changing my diet or exercise routine — by finally addressing what was actually wrong.

-I gained 27 pounds in 18 months while doing everything "right."
+I gained 27 pounds in 18 months.

-The scale kept climbing anyway.
+The scale kept climbing.

 The Moment Everything Changed